okta/okta-oidc-xamarin/README.md

 ## Configure Your Application

 This section details how to configure your Okta Xamarin application.
-These instructions assume you are using `Visual Studio` and was tested with `Visual Studio Community 2019` Version 16.8.0.
+These instructions assume you are using `Visual Studio` and were tested with `Visual Studio Community 2019` Version 16.8.0.

 ### Android Configuration